Introducing Moral Problems

-- pornography & censorship (freedom of expression, offence vs. harm, feminist vs. non-feminist);
+- pornography and censorship (freedom of expression, offence vs. harm, feminist vs. non-feminist)

-The course may draw on case studies and examples from fiction and non-fiction to illustrate the theoretical positions discussed and students are encouraged to draw further examples from their own experience.
+The course may draw on case studies and examples from fiction and non-fiction to illustrate the theoretical positions discussed and you are encouraged to draw further examples from their own experience.

 Who is this course for?

 Anyone with an interest in the topic.
 No previous knowledge in philosophy is assumed.

 There will be a mixture of short lectures and discussion, the precise proportion to be determined by your needs.
 Also we will discuss examples and case-studies.
 This will encourage the development of knowledge and understanding of the ideas and concepts discussed in the course.
 Intellectual skills will be encouraged through participation in class discussion, reading and coursework.

 Coursework and assessment